 a.
 The successful applicant will be awarded the Scholarship on the basis of:

 II. area of study and outline of research proposal (no more than two pages),

 III. curriculum vitae,

 VII. a personal statement which demonstrates their need to travel and the importance of travel to the applicant’s research.

 b.
-The successful applicant will be awarded the Scholarship by the Head of Sydney School of Education and Social Work on the nomination of the Awards Committee.
+The successful applicant will be awarded the Scholarship by the Head of Sydney School of Education and Social Work or their nominated delegate(s) on the nomination of the Awards Committee.

-I. up to three years for a successful PhD recipient,
+I. up to three years for a PhD recipient,

 II. up to two years for a Masters by Research recipient who commenced studies prior to 1 January 2019, and

 III. up to 1.75 years for a Masters by Research recipient who commenced studies on or after 1 January 2019.